wix/AppleSimulatorUtils/README.md

 brew install wix/brew/applesimutils
 ```

+## Troubleshooting Installation

-*Note:* In case your installation fails, make sure to update your command line tools in the system update of your Mac.
-If installation still fails, **run `brew doctor` and fix all issues**.
+- In case your installation fails, make sure to update your command line tools in the system update of your Mac
+- If Homebrew complains about a conflict in the `wix/brew` Tap, run `brew untap wix/brew && brew tap wix/brew` and try installing again
+- If installation still fails, **run `brew doctor` and fix all issues**

 ## Usage